Azure-Samples/spring-boot-application-with-azure-active-directory/docs/README.md

 # 1. About
-This doc demonstrates how to use [Azure Active Directory] by [Spring Security] framework.
+This doc is used to demonstrate how to use [Azure Active Directory] in [Spring Boot] application.

 # 2. Ask for help
 If you have any question about these samples, please ask by [creating a new github issue].